langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ![Langsmith Workflow](./deployment/img/cloud_deployment.png)

-**_If you have not deployed to LangGraph Platform before:_** there will be a button that shows up saying `Import from GitHub`.
+**_If you have not deployed to LangGraph Cloud before:_** there will be a button that shows up saying `Import from GitHub`.
 You’ll need to follow that flow to connect LangGraph Cloud to GitHub.

 **_Once you have set up your GitHub connection:_** the new deployment page will look as follows: